-Term Definition CEO the Chief Executive Officer of the Department responsible for administering the clearing provisions contained within the Environmental Protection Act 1986 or an Officer with delegated authority under Section 20 of the Environmental Protection Act 1986 . clearing has the meaning given under section 3(1) of the EP Act. condition/s a condition to which this clearing permit is subject under section 51H of the EP Act. department means the department established under section 35 of the Public Sector Management Act 1994 (WA) and designated as responsible for the administration of the EP Act, which includes Part V Division 3. direct seeding Means a method of re-establishing vegetation through the establishment of a seed bed and the introduction of seeds of the desired plant species. environmental specialist means a person who holds a tertiary qualification in environmental science or equivalent, and has experience relevant to the type of environmental advice that an environmental specialist is required to provide under this Permit, or who is approved by the CEO as a suitable environmental specialist.
-EP Act Environmental Protection Act 1986 (WA) fill means material used to increase the ground level, or to fill a depression. local provenance means native vegetation seeds and propagating material from natural sources within 200 kilometres in the same Interim Biogeographic Regionalisation for Australia (IBRA) subregion of the area cleared. mulch means the use of organic matter, wood chips or rocks to slow the movement of water across the soil surface and to reduce evaporation. native vegetation has the meaning given under section 3(1) and section 51A of the EP Act. planting means the re-establishment of vegetation by creating favourable soil conditions and planting seedlings of the desired species. regeneration means revegetation that can be established from in situ seed banks contained either
+Term Definition СЕО the Chief Executive Officer of the Department responsible for administering the clearing provisions contained within the Environmental Protection Act 1986 or an Officer with delegated authority under Section 20 of the Environmental Protection Act 1986 . clearing has the meaning given under section 3(1) of the EP Act. condition/s a condition to which this clearing permit is subject under section 51H of the EP Act. drainage line Means a natural depression that carries surface water runoff. department means the department established under section 35 of the Public Sector Management Act 1994 (WA) and designated as responsible for the administration of the EP Act, which includes Part V Division 3. direct seeding Means a method of re-establishing vegetation through the establishment of a seed bed and the introduction of seeds of the desired plant species. environmental specialist means a person who holds a tertiary qualification in environmental science or equivalent, and has experience relevant to the type of environmental advice that an environmental specialist is required to provide under this Permit, or who is

-Term Definition within the topsoil or seed-bearing mulch . rehabilitate / rehabilitated / rehabilitation means actively managing an area containing native vegetation in order to improve the ecological function of that area. revegetate / revegetated / revegetation means the re-establishment of a cover of local provenance native vegetation in an area using methods such as natural regeneration , direct seeding and/or planting , so that the species composition, structure and density is similar to pre-clearing vegetation types in that area. riparian vegetation has the meaning given to it in Regulation 3 of the Environmental Protection (Clearing of Native Vegetation) Regulation 2004. watercourse has the meaning given to it in section 3 of the Rights in Water and Irrigation Act 1914. weed/s means any plant - (a) that is a declared pest under section 22 of the Biosecurity and Agriculture Management Act 2007 ; or (b) published in a Department of Biodiversity, Conservation and Attractions species-led ecological impact and invasiveness ranking summary, regardless of ranking; or (c) not indigenous to the area concerned.
+Term Definition approved by the CEO as a suitable environmental specialist.
+EP Act Environmental Protection Act 1986 (WA) fill means material used to increase the ground level, or to fill a depression. local provenance means native vegetation seeds and propagating material from natural sources within 200 kilometres and the same Interim Biogeographic Regionalisation for Australia (IBRA) subregion of the area cleared. mulch means the use of organic matter, wood chips or rocks to slow the movement of water across the soil surface and to reduce evaporation. native vegetation has the meaning given under section 3(1) and section 51A of the EP Act. planting means the re-establishment of vegetation by creating favourable soil conditions and planting seedlings of the desired species. rehabilitate / rehabilitated / rehabilitation means actively managing an area containing native vegetation in order to improve the ecological function of that area. means the re-establishment of a cover of local provenance native revegetate / revegetated / revegetation vegetation in an area using methods such as natural regeneration , direct seeding and/or planting, so that the species composition, structure and revegetation density is similar to pre-clearing vegetation types in that area. riparian vegetation has the meaning given to it in Regulation 3 of the Environmental Protection (Clearing of Native Vegetation) Regulation 2004. watercourse has the meaning given to it in section 3 of the Rights in Water and Irrigation Act 1914. weed/s means any plant - (a) that is a declared pest under section 22 of the Biosecurity and Agriculture Management Act 2007 ; or (b) published in a Department of Biodiversity, Conservation and Attractions species-led ecological impact and invasiveness ranking summary, regardless of ranking; or (c) not indigenous to the area concerned.